-The goal of a weekly status report is to let managers and employers know, what you have done over the week.
-But even more, it's an easy and quick way to give feedback and communicate your other concerns.
-We're sharing our weekly status report template so you could learn and implement it yourself.
+The purpose of a weekly status report is to let managers and employers know what you have done over the week.
+But on a far larger level, it's an easy way to give feedback and communicate your other concerns.
+Therefore, we've created a weekly status report template to help get you started.

 Weekly status report template.

-The easiest status reporting templates answer 3 questions:
+A status report template should answer 3 questions:

 - What are your plans for next week?